 Review of emergency management for high-risk Victorian communities.

-The Inspector-General for Emergency Management has produced one progress report on the work of departments and agencies in implementing the four recommendations from its Review of emergency management for high-risk Victorian communities.
+The Inspector-General for Emergency Management produced one progress report on the work of departments and agencies in implementing the 4 recommendations from its Review of emergency management for high-risk Victorian communities.

 Progress reports